PHPOffice/PhpSpreadsheet/docs/topics/conditional-formatting.md

 $wizardFactory = new \PhpOffice\PhpSpreadsheet\Style\ConditionalFormatting\Wizard('C3:E5');
 $wizard = $wizardFactory->newRule(\PhpOffice\PhpSpreadsheet\Style\ConditionalFormatting\Wizard::CELL_VALUE);
 ```
-You can, of course, instantiate the Wizard that you want directly, rather than using the factory.
+You can, of course, instantiate the Wizard that you want directly, rather than using the factory; but still remember to pass in the cell range.
 ```php
 $wizard = new \PhpOffice\PhpSpreadsheet\Style\ConditionalFormatting\Wizard\CellValue('C3:E5');
 ```